hyurl/alar/README.md

 // index.ts
 (async () => {
-    // Whther calling the local instance or a remote instance, the following
+    // Whether calling the local instance or a remote instance, the following
     // program produce the same result.

-    let generator = app.service.user.instance().getFriends();
+    let generator = app.services.user().getFriends();

     for await (let name of generator) {
         console.log(name);